Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems

 where $\Uset$ is a uncertainty set that parameterizes the realizations of the coefficient matrix $\Amat(\delta)$ and right-hand side $\bvec(\delta)$.
-Problems of this form have been investigated extensively, with existing approaches primarily based on cutting-plane algorithms akin to Benders decomposition \citep{ mutapcic2009oracles,Zeng13,ben2015oracle,ho2018oracles,BorreroLozano2020}.
-Each step in such procedures involves solving an MILP of increasing size, which may often inhbit the scalability of the approach.
+Existing approaches are primarily based on cutting-plane algorithms akin to Benders decomposition \citep{ mutapcic2009oracles,Zeng13,ben2015oracle,ho2018oracles,BorreroLozano2020}.
+Each step in such procedures solves an MILP of increasing size, which may often inhibit the scalability of the approach.

 We demonstrate that the robust problem can be reformulated as a CSP where side constraints are parameterized by elements $\delta$ of the uncertainty set $\Uset$.
 The resulting model, however, can be (potentially infinitely) large.
 We propose a methodology that starts with a smaller subset $\Uset' \subset \Uset$ and encode the resulting CSP problem as a dynamic program, thereby amenable to scalable combinatorial CSP labeling algorithms \citep{cabrera2020,vera2021computing}.
 Violated constraints are then identified through a separation oracle to augment $\Uset'$, and the procedure is repeated.
-Thus, the procedure is akin to a cutting-plane method, but where labels in the CSP play the role of Benders cuts in the proposed state-augmenting procedure.
+Such a procedure is akin to a cutting-plane method, but where labels in the CSP play the role of Benders cuts in the proposed state-augmenting procedure.

-We evaluate the bilevel and robust methodologies numerically on case studies in competitive project selection and the robust traveling salesperson problem, respectively.
-For the bilevel case, we compare the proposed single-level reformulation with respect to a state-of-the-art generic bilevel solver based on branch-and-cut \citep{fischetti2017new}.
-Results suggest that, even for large networks and using default solver settings, our methodology provides considerable solution time improvements with respect to the branch-and-cut bilevel solver.
+We evaluate our methodologies numerically on case studies in competitive project selection and the robust traveling salesperson problem, respectively.
+For the first case, we compare the proposed single-level reformulation with respect to a state-of-the-art generic bilevel solver based on branch-and-cut \citep{fischetti2017new}.
+Results suggest that, even for large networks and using default solver settings, our methodology provides considerable solution time improvements with respect to the branch-and-cut solver.
 For the robust case, we compare our method with respect to an MILP-based cutting plane method.
 We observed similar compelling improvement, where gains were primarily obtained when solving the CSP via an existing labeling method \citep{lozano2013} as opposed to a linear formulation with integer programming.